pkulak/matui/README.md

 ![Matui](https://github.com/pkulak/matui/blob/main/screenshot.png?raw=true "The main chat window.")

+# Upgrade Notes

+The underlying Matrix SDK that Matui uses has recently switched from Sled to Sqlite.
+That's great, because it seems to have fixed the horrible data store bloat issues, but it also means you will need to blow away your `.local/share/matui` directory and log in again after upgrading.

 # Who should use this client?

 Anyone who wants a very simple terminal Matrix client, but runs another client